Preprint

 2.3.
 Apoptosis Induction and Cell Viability

-The dot plots showing Annexin V/PI staining at 24 and 48 h provide visual confirmation of the dose-dependent shift from viability to apoptosis.
+The dot plots showing Annexin V/PI staining at 24 and 48 h provide visual confirmation of the dose-dependent shift from viability to apoptosis (Figure 6 and 7).
 At 24 h, a shift from viable to apoptotic quadrants was evident at ≥500 µg/mL.
-At 48 h, the shift was more pronounced, with the highest concentrations inducing widespread late apoptosis and necrosis, while 250 µg/mL maintained a largely viable profile (Figure 5 and Figure 6).
+At 48 h, this shift was more pronounced, with the highest concentrations inducing widespread late apoptosis and necrosis, while 250 µg/mL maintained a largely viable profile.

-Collectively, the flow cytometry and viability data indicate that apoptosis is the predominant mode of cell death at concentrations ≥500 µg/mL, while 250 µg/mL primarily maintains membrane integrity and cell viability.
-This concentration-dependent transition from cytostasis to apoptosis aligns with the presence of flavonoids and phytosterols in the extract, compounds previously reported to modulate apoptotic signaling and mitochondrial function in cancer cells [23,24].
+Collectively, the flow cytometry and viability data indicate that apoptosis is the predominant mode of cell death at concentrations ≥500 µg/mL, while the 250 µg/mL concentration primarily maintains membrane integrity and cell viability.

 2.4.
 Cell Cycle Arrest Mechanism